Death Certificate (album): Content

 The Life Side's "Black Korea" threatens rioting and arson alongside Black entrepreneurship as a response to the preponderance of Korean-owned grocery stores in ghettos across the United States.
 The track was seen as a response to the killing of Latasha Harlins, a 15-year-old African American girl who was shot to death by a Korean-American store owner on March 16, 1991, in an altercation over a bottle of orange juice.
-Since the release of the track preceded the 1992 Los Angeles riots, in which many of the people targeted were of Korean descent, Ice Cube was accused of inciting racism by African Americans towards Asians.
+Since the release of the track preceded the 1992 Los Angeles riots, in which many of the people targeted were of Korean descent, Ice Cube was accused of inciting racism by African-Americans towards Asians.
+In a 2018 interview with the South Korean DongA Ilbo newspaper, Ice Cube acknowledged that the track was insulting to Asians and described it as a "failed song", listing it alongside "Cave Bitch" (from his 1993 album Lethal Injection) as a track he wanted to go back and modify or soften the lyrics of.

+"Horny Lil' Devil" was a track aimed at sexual relationships between White men and Black women.
+The producer Sir Jinx, who had worked with Ice Cube on much of the album, cited the track as an example of how he and Ice Cube went different ways, saying "I didn’t really wanna do music like that."

 The track "Look Who's Burnin'" tells of the dangers of sexually transmitted infection in low income neighborhoods, while "Alive on Arrival" tells the story of a young man caught in the crossfire of a gang shootout who slowly bleeds to death while in a hospital waiting room, being questioned by police.
 "Color Blind" preaches neutrality and brotherhood between gangs, such as the Bloods and Crips.
 Although Ice Cube's previous album avoided direct attacks on N.W.A, Death Certificate contained "True to the Game" and most notably "No Vaseline", which were diss tracks aimed at his former bandmates.

 Unlike Ice Cube's other albums, Death Certificate was not released in a censored version.
 The tracks "Steady Mobbin'", "True To The Game", and "Givin' up the Nappy Dug Out", were, however, recorded with clean lyrics and released for airplay.